NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 modified so they are on the order of 1e-7 or more, as otherwise they will be hard to optimize and may stay small.

-See :numref:`kaguya_ba` for how to to optimize the lens distortion.
+See :numref:`intrinsics_ground_truth` and :numref:`kaguya_ba` for examples of how to to optimize the lens distortion.
 It is suggested to use interest point matches from disparity (:numref:`dense_ip`).

 .. figure:: images/biradial_err_rpc.png